chalk-ai/examples/ecommerce/README.md

 ## 2. Add User Seller Interactions

-Add user seller interactions and update a UserSeller ranking based on the number of interactions that have occurred between a user and a seller.
+Add user seller interactions and create a UserSeller feature (number_of_interactions) which returns the number of interactions that have occurred between a user and a seller: this could be used for ranking.

 - [features](2_interactions/features.py)
 - [resolvers](2_interactions/resolvers.py)